thenexthub/Codira/docs/archive/Generics.rst

 way to re-use or extend a previous interface by adding to it.
 We'll start with that core feature, and build onto it what we need.

-In Swift, I suggest that we use the term protocol for this feature, because I expect the end result to be similar enough to Objective-C protocols that our users will benefit, and (more importantly) different enough from Java/C# interfaces and C++ abstract base classes that those terms will be harmful.
+In Codira, I suggest that we use the term protocol for this feature, because I expect the end result to be similar enough to Objective-C protocols that our users will benefit, and (more importantly) different enough from Java/C# interfaces and C++ abstract base classes that those terms will be harmful.
 The